 What does dressing in layers look like for us?
 We found that wearing comfortable shoes, light pants or shorts (weather dependant), a short sleeve t-shirt and pack a sweater or light jacket made for the perfect combination.

 The Via Ferrata is a great option for thrill seekers.
-This guided and assisted climbing experience brings you along the cliffs above Mt.
+This guided and assisted climbing experience takes you along the cliffs above Mt.
 Norquay.
-They offer four different routes, where you will be climbing ladders, crossing suspension bridges and breathing in the fresh mountain air.
+Four different routes offer climbing ladders, crossing suspension bridges, and breathing in the fresh mountain air.

-They offer different experiences, depending on the length of time you are able to commit to and the level of difficulty you are ready to take on.
+They offer different experiences, depending on the length of time you can commit to and the level of difficulty you are ready to take on.

 Explorer Route